The hidden surprises of Midelt

 The road from Midelt toward Erfoud and Rissani towns went along the Ziz Valley and Gorges.
 Fortified villages (ksar/ksour) with traditional mud-brick houses resembling fortresses were scattered along the road.
-Trees were very rare, while sheep and goats were grazing a few surviving dried herbs here and there.
-The road started to climb in tight bends through a reddish rocky landscape and narrowed as I approached the Ziz Gorges.
+Trees were very rare, while sheep and goats managed to graze a few surviving dried herbs here and there.
+The road started to climb in tight bends through a reddish rocky landscape and narrowed as it approached the Ziz Gorges.
 It passed a mud-brick mosque with a green minaret and some more-or-less deserted ksars.
 Before the entrance to the Ziz Gorges, I stopped at Kasbah Douna to recover a bit from the heat.

-After the settlement of Er Rich, palm trees became the main form of vegetation in the area, alongside some low acacias and dried shrubs.
+After passing the settlement of Er Rich, palm trees became the main form of vegetation in the area, alongside some low acacias and dried shrubs.
 The road passed through the famous Tunnel du Legionnaire (Tunnel Zaabal) – a natural rock arch, from where it further snaked through the reddish Ziz Gorges (approximately 30 kilometers long).
-A brownish water, the river Oued Ziz (mostly dried up) flowed down the valley and a few tufts of grass barely grew on the riverbanks.
+A brownish water, the river Oued Ziz (mostly dried up) flowed down in the valley and a few tufts of grass barely grew on the riverbanks.
 After the tunnel, a formidable ksour lined the route along the valley.
 All of the ksours had the same brownish mud-brick architecture, resembling the volume of a fortress.

-After the Hammat Mulay Lake, I crossed the military garrison city of Er Rachidia, which had mud-brick fortified walls.
-It dated from the French Foreign Legion period when it kept an eye on the nearby border with Algeria.
+After the Hammat Mulay Lake, the road crossed the military garrison city of Er Rachidia, which had mud-brick fortified walls.
+The town dated from the French Foreign Legion period when it kept an eye on the nearby border with Algeria.
 Further on, the Ziz Valley widened and a necklace of oases with palms opened up, with numerous ksars scattered throughout the palmeraie.
 The road moved away from the course of the river and followed a contour line along the Ziz Valley, overlooking the dense palm forests in the valley.
-After Erfoud, I stopped at Camping Tiffina, where I pitched my tent among palm trees, Berber tents made of wool, and brownish cottages built of mud-bricks.
+After passing Erfoud, I stopped at Camping Tiffina, where I pitched my tent among palm trees, Berber tents made of wool, and brownish cottages built of mud-bricks.

 Route du Majhoul in the Tafilalt Oases